 Facilitating student learning opportunities is what education is all about.
 The CONNECTIONS Program has been developed, and is facilitated by Alberta certified teachers and administrators.
 Using Career and Technology Studies (CTS) modules, nthe CONNECTIONS Program provides students with the opportunity to earn up to 5 credits.
 In some jurisdictions those credit earnings go directly, and in full to YOUR school.
 Schools can send 6 to 10 students, along with a teacher, to each week the program is offered.
-Generally, there are 2 or 3 fall sessions in the latter part of September until the end of October.
+Generally, there are 2 or 3 fall sessions in the latter part of September until the end of October and 2 or 3 in March.
 The CTS modules covered are:

 - ENS 1010 Introduction to Environmental Stewardship